hoangnd25/cacheJS/README.md

 Small JS lib for caching:
 * Use array as key for storing cache instead of string ( {blogId:1,type:'view'} )
 * Clear cache using context (clear blog posts of an author)
-* Support localStorage, array, cookies (WIP, only localStorage is available at the moment)
+* Support localStorage, array, cookies (WIP, only localStorage and array are available at the moment)

 See the [project homepage](http://hoangnd25.github.io/cacheJS).